alvin-tosh/Infosec-and-Hacking-Scripts/README.md

 ```
 ## PS : THIS 👆 SCRIPTS AND REPO IS FOR EDUCATIONAL PURPOSES ONLY!!
 I am NOT responsible for the misuse of this scripts to cause harm 👿 in the public 👨‍👨‍👧‍👧 or upon any infrastructure 🏛️.
-USE THESE VERY POWERFUL TOOLS RESPONSIBLY, BE COOL!👌 😏 😜
+USE THESE VERY POWERFUL AND FUN TOOLS RESPONSIBLY, you know, like alcohol!
+BE COOL!👌 😏 😜

 ```